jobinesh/cloud-native-applications/helidon-example-mp-rx-msg-kafka/README.md

 java -jar target/helidon-example-mp-rx-msg-kafka
 ```
 ## A Glance at the Implementation
-- RxMessagingKafkaConsumer: This class is listening to the Kafka topic using declarative constructs.
+- RxMessagingKafkaConsumer: This class listens to the Kafka topic using the MicroProfile Reactive Messaging declarative constructs.
-- RxMessagingKafkaProducer:  This class is publishing messages to the Kafka topic using declarative constructs.
+- RxMessagingKafkaProducer:  This class publishes messages to the Kafka topic using the MicroProfile Reactive Messaging declarative constructs.
 It is used by GreetResource class.
 - GreetResource: This is the REST resource implemnetation used in this example.
 When updateGreeting method is called
 via REST PUT operation, the new greeting sent by cleint is sent to Kafka queue for consumption by the Kafka consumers
 - microprofile-config.properties: This config file holds the kafka configuration used in this example